dboston1/Reddit-Sentiment-Analysis/README.md

 *This assumes you have all text files (test.txt, negate-words.txt, pos-words.txt, and neg-words.txt) in /termProject directory in hdfs.
 Modify the paths to reflect any differences.*

 $HADOOP_HOME/bin/hadoop jar SentimentAnalysis.jar org.SentimentAnalysis.Driver /termProject/test.txt /test-output -negation /termProject/negate-words.txt -pos /termProject/pos-words.txt -neg /termProject/neg-words.txt

+Input can be changed from /termProject/test.txt to desired input files, and the output file can be changed from /test-output if desired.